Mobile Device Policy

-- reviewing reports highlighting concerns of staff usage and matters of concern provided by Information and Technology Services and ensuring that the costs incurred by their staff when using mobile devices are, in their opinion, reasonable and appropriate
+- reviewing staff usage and matters of concern reported to them by Information and Technology Services and ensuring that the costs incurred by their staff when using mobile devices are, in their opinion, reasonable and appropriate

-- ensuring that any mobile devices are returned by their staff at the end of their employment if they transfer to a position where a mobile device is not required, or otherwise when the line manager requests
+- ensuring that any mobile devices are returned by their staff at the end of their employment, on transfer to a position where a mobile device is not required, or otherwise on request

-- informing Information and Technology Services through Kuhukuhu (choose Phones and Voicemail with the option 'an existing phone' selected) of any reallocation of mobile devices within their area of responsibility to ensure that the University's register of mobile devices is kept up to date and appropriate security maintained
+- informing Information and Technology Services through Kuhukuhu (choose Phones and Voicemail with the option 'an existing phone' selected) of any purchase or reallocation of mobile devices or the termination of mobile device contracts within their area of responsibility to ensure that the University's record of mobile devices is kept up to date and appropriate security maintained

 - reporting any breaches of this policy to the Chief Information Officer.

 - Staff assigned a University of Waikato mobile device may use the device for both work and private purposes; however, if usage exceeds the data and voice allowances in the relevant plan, staff must personally reimburse the University for the excess usage or obtain approval from the relevant Head of School, Director or equivalent for the additional costs to be met by the University.